DataBiosphere/data-portal/content/pipelines/hca-pipelines/data-processing-pipelines/data-processing-pipelines-user-guides.md

 > Pipeline code and detailed documentation are hosted in the [WDL Analysis Research Pipelines (WARP)](https://github.com/broadinstitute/warp) repository on GitHub.

 ## Access to Pipeline Outputs
-Matrices are publicly available and can be accessed through the HCA Data Browser or from the individual Project page.
+Matrices are publicly available and can be accessed through the DCP Data Browser or from the individual Project page.